CaseCal/data-512-a2/README.md

 ### Potential Next steps
 1. Quality and Coverage could be compared or merged into a weighted calculation.
 1. Some cleanup of page data could still be useful, as category and list pages are present.
+1. There is likely a strong correlation of quality and coverage with wealth and education.
+This data could be merged and included in the analysis.